Loved Ones Suing for Wrongful Death

 If your capacity to sue is clear, from the individuals listed under this code, then you would have no difficulty.
 However, some circumstances may arise that can make it difficult to determine where you fall and what your rights are.
 For instance, if you were newly divorced from the decedent or if you were in a state of separation.

-If you have lost a loved one due to negligent actions committed by another party, our expert team of Los Angeles wrongful death attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
+If you have lost a loved one due to negligent actions committed by another party, our expert team of wrongful death attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
 This includes medical expenses, lost wages, emotional distress, pain and suffering, and more.